nineninesix-ai/livekit-agent/README.md

 ### Custom TTS Server

 This project uses a custom TTS server instead of the default OpenAI TTS.
-The configuration in [agent.py:31-36](agent.py#L31-L36) points to `http://localhost:8000/v1`.
+The TTS server URL is configured via the `KANI_BASE_URL` environment variable, which defaults to `http://localhost:8000/v1` if not set.

 **To use the local TTS server:**
+1. Set `KANI_BASE_URL` in your `.env.local` file (or leave unset to use the default)
-1. Ensure your TTS server is running on port 8000
+2. Ensure your TTS server is running at the specified URL
-2. The server should be OpenAI-compatible (accepts same API format)
+3. The server should be OpenAI-compatible (accepts same API format)

 Check our FastAPI implementation here: https://github.com/nineninesix-ai/kanitts-vllm